Connect with others who understand.

 Written by Joan Grossman

 “Ugh!
-I have no outbreaks that I can see, but since I get it in my armpits even when I don’t have a visible outbreak, I can get an outbreak of odor.
-Not B.O. [body odor] but from my psoriasis,” a team member wrote.
+I have no outbreaks that I can see, but since I get it in my armpits even when I don’t have a visible outbreak, I can get an outbreak of odor,” a team member wrote, noting it wasn’t from body odor but from their psoriasis.

 Another member said, “I have been so embarrassed that I don’t take off my clothes in front of my husband.
 Eighty percent of my body is flaky and itchy.
 And now the odor from the burning of the skin.”

-Inverse psoriasis — also called flexural psoriasis or intertriginous psoriasis — usually occurs in people who already have another form of psoriasis.
-Symptoms include discolored patches of skin that appear shiny and smooth and can be itchy or painful.
-On light skin, lesions are typically red.
-On darker skin, lesions may be purple or brown.
+Inverse psoriasis often develops in people who already live with another form of psoriasis.
+Symptoms include discolored patches of skin that appear shiny and smooth.
+These patches may itch, sting, or feel sore.
+On lighter skin, lesions are typically red.
+On darker skin, lesions may look purple or brown.

-Unlike plaque psoriasis, inverse psoriasis does not produce thick, flaking lesions.
-But like other types of psoriasis, inverse psoriasis is caused by an abnormal buildup of skin cells due to an overactive immune system.
+Unlike plaque psoriasis, inverse psoriasis doesn’t usually cause thick, flaking buildup.
+But like other types of psoriasis, it is linked to an overactive immune system that causes skin cells to build up more quickly than usual.

-Because inverse psoriasis is primarily found in skin folds, lesions can become irritated by moisture and friction that can occur in affected areas.
-People of higher weight and with deeper skin folds have a greater risk of developing inverse psoriasis.
+Because inverse psoriasis affects skin folds, moisture and friction often make symptoms worse.
+People with deeper skin folds — including those at a higher body weight — may be at greater risk of developing inverse psoriasis.

-Psoriasis itself, including inverse psoriasis, is not known to have an odor.
-However, inverse psoriasis occurs in areas of the body that are prone to perspiration (sweat), which can cause odor in the skin due to the interaction of sweat with bacteria and fungus on the skin.
-Sweat and friction in skin folds can irritate inverse psoriasis and potentially worsen it, possibly leading to an infection.
+Psoriasis itself, including inverse psoriasis, isn’t known to have an odor.
+However, inverse psoriasis occurs in areas of the body that are prone to perspiration (sweat).
+This can cause body odor when sweat mixes with bacteria and fungus on the skin.
+Sweat and friction in skin folds can irritate inverse psoriasis and make it worse, which may lead to infection.

 Infection

-Fungal infection and bacterial colonization are both believed to be possible triggers for psoriasis, including inverse psoriasis.
+Fungal infection and bacterial colonization are possible triggers for psoriasis, including inverse psoriasis.
 These types of infections frequently occur with inverse psoriasis because fungus and yeast easily grow in moist environments.

 How To Manage Odor From Inverse Psoriasis

-You can take steps to reduce or eliminate odor associated with psoriasis:
+Your dermatology team can help you manage odor that may develop with inverse psoriasis.
+Most of the time, you can take steps to reduce or eliminate the odor associated with psoriasis:

 • Stick with your treatment plan.